fruether/MyProject/folder/README.md

 }
 ```

-In that example there is a constraint of a the `language` metadata-key.
+In that example there is a constraint of the `language` metadata-key.
 It is used to make sure that the rule is just applied on files that have the specific language.
-That is especially useful here because the technology JAXB is just used in a Java context and therefore there is no need to execute the predicate for all kind of files.
+That is especially useful here because the technology JAXB is just used in a Java context and therefore there is no need to execute the predicate for all kinds of files.
 Right now you cannot refer to every metadata-key.
-So if you plan to use it at another form than above make sure that in the [meta101_/library](https://github.com/101companies/101worker/tree/master/libraries/101meta) already supports it.
-If not perhaps add it yourself.
+So if you plan to use it in another form than the one shown above, make sure that the [meta101_/library](https://github.com/101companies/101worker/tree/master/libraries/101meta) already supports it.
+If not you could add it yourself.

 ### Language-related metadata